About

 Educational Digital Content Specialist – Dave Winters

-Dave has been an educator for 15 years now.
-He holds a Bachelor of Arts, a Bachelor of Education, and a PhD in the area of Logic and Foundations of Mathematics.
-Dave has taught nearly all grade levels, from early years classes to post-secondary courses; from children to adults seeking a high school equivalency certificate.
-Dave’s first job was teaching grade 1 and 2 students in a split class at Skownan School in Skownan, Manitoba.
-Previous to coming to MFNERC, Dave taught social studies and physical education at Gilbert Plains Collegiate in Gilbert Plains Manitoba.
+David is an experienced educator with 15 years of teaching background.
+He possesses a Bachelor of Arts, a Bachelor of Education, and a PhD focusing on Logic and Foundations of Mathematics.
+Throughout his career, David has instructed diverse grade levels, ranging from early childhood classes to higher education courses.
+He has worked with various age groups, including both children and adults striving for a high school equivalency certificate.
+David’s journey began by teaching a split class of Grades 1 and 2 students at Skownan School in Skownan, Manitoba.
+Prior to joining MFNERC, he contributed his teaching skills to Gilbert Plains Collegiate in Gilbert Plains, Manitoba, specializing in social studies and physical education.

 Multimedia Designer – Meghan Mowatt